 - Implementation pending — MoU on Work and Holiday

 - 2014 — MoU on Air Cervices

 - 2011 — MoU on Establishing Political Consultations

 Ecuador is eligible for the Endeavour Leadership Program.
 Under the previous Endeavour Mobility Grants and Endeavour Scholarships and Fellowships programs, 38 Ecuadorians have been offered opportunities to undertake study, research and professional development in Australia and 109 Australians have been offered opportunities to undertake a study experience in Ecuador.

 In October 2016, Australia's Ambassador to Ecuador inaugurated the Australian contemporary art exhibition Fragil at Ecuador's most important cultural festival, the Cuenca Bienal.
 The exhibition, made possible with funding from COALAR and the Australia Council for the Arts, included works from four renowned artists and saw Australia take stage as the ‘highlighted nation' at the festival.

-There may also be potential for Australian companies to invest in telecommunications services and equipment, port infrastructure and information technology (though many of these opportunities will depend on the ongoing privatisation process).
+There is potential for Australian companies to invest in telecommunications services and equipment, infrastructure and information technology.
 Cooperation in agribusiness and tourism could also lead to further business opportunities.
-The educational services sector holds good potential, and is growing, albeit from a low base.
+The educational services sector holds good potential.